If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 In beekeeping, putting harvested honey into small-sized containers for the consumer market is called the bottling and packaging of honey.
 This article details the best practices and methods on how to bottle and package honey.

-After the processes of harvesting honey, it is stored in large containers, usually buckets.
+After the process of harvesting honey, it is stored in large containers, usually buckets.
 The end consumers usually want it in small amounts for their purchase.
 Smaller units of honey weigh less and are thus easy to transport.
 Jars are a very popular and common method of packaging honey.
 Some beekeepers also use tubs that hold a slightly larger amount of honey than jars.
 Both beginner and experienced beekeepers can easily bottle and package honey for the market.

 The best presentation of harvested honey to consumers is in small containers that the consumers can easily buy and carry to their homes and offices.
 They transfer the honey to jars using various methods, tools and equipment.
 Bottling and packaging honey is part of the processing that honey often goes through before you buy it.
 Some honey consumers prefer unprocessed honey.
 They usually need to contact a beekeeper that is willing to sell them honey that has undergone less processing.
 It may be comb honey, unfiltered honey, or honey that has not been sieved.

-Bottled and packaged honey in jars needs labelling.
+Bottled and packaged honey in jars need labelling.
 You are free to use the method of labelling that you prefer.
 Subsequent handlers of the honey may also add their labelling to the bottled honey.
 Most of the honey you can buy in retail stores has branding on the container.
-The branding content contains all the important information that consumers of the honey are required to be provided with.
+The branding content contains all the important information that consumers of honey are required to be provided with.
 It may also contain additional or other information intended for consumers to see and read.

 Containers for Bottling and Packaging Honey

 If you visit a beekeeper, you are likely to find honey in liquid form in the storage space they are using.
 The honey will be in large buckets for long-term storage.
-In some beekeeping operations, you might find packaged honey that is set for release into the market, or left over from the last batch released into the market.
+In some beekeeping operations, you might find packaged honey that is set for release into the market, or leftover from the last batch released into the market.

 Beekeepers choose containers to package honey based on market standards, regulations and guidelines that apply.
 Preferences by the beekeeper may also play a role when they are choosing the containers for bottling and packaging honey in their beekeeping operation.
-Consumer trends and preferences are also a major factor when choosing honey containers.
+Consumer trends and preferences are also major factors when choosing honey containers.
 As a result of these considerations, most containers are usually made using glass, plastic or metal.
 The container may be opaque, colored or transparent.

 Qualities of the Best Honey Containers

 There are many types of containers available to beekeepers that they would use to bottle and package honey if they wanted to.
 Honey is, however, a food for human consumption.
-It requires application of health and safety practices in its processing and handling.
+It requires the application of health and safety practices in its processing and handling.
 There are, therefore, only a few types of containers that are suitable for holding bottled and packaged honey.

 The best containers for bottling and packaging honey keep it in its best form and state.
 Their qualities include: